5 Credit Card Myths You Shouldn’t Fall For

-Myth 1: Use prepaid or debit cards in lieu of credit cards.
+Myth 1: Prepaid or debit cards are better than credit cards.

 For a responsible adult, credit cards are an avenue to establish a solid credit history, whereas prepaid or debit cards do nothing for you in that aspect.
 So, if you’ve got mad organizational skills that include keeping track of your priorities, then it’s likely you can handle the responsibility of being a credit cardholder.

 Prepaid and debit cards won't let you risk your finances in debts, but that shouldn't be a problem if you are a responsible borrower.
 Credit cards will give you the opportunity to enhance your purchasing power even without cash.
 You can buy supplies for your business, pay off utility bills on time and even qualify for discounts and promos.
 Want more?
 Credit cards will also let you earn points, airmiles, cashback, and rewards.

 Myth 2: Leave a small balance on your credit card to boost your credit score.

 We know that any kind of debt must always be prioritized.
 And leaving a balance on your credit card isn’t going to help boost your credit score.
 Make it a habit to pay the balance on your credit card on time and in full.
 If it’s impossible for you to make it in full as there may be emergencies you need to attend to, pay as much as you can afford to.
 Just don’t miss a payment!
 Remember that your credit card bill accumulates higher interest rates every month if you fail to pay the amount due in full.